From In Good Tilth magazine (July/August 2011)

 – Rudolf Steiner, Lectures on Agriculture, 1924

 Allan Balliett got sick in 1980.
 It came on as a flurry of symptoms, all of which seemed to take roost at once, and no one knew what was wrong or how to fix it.
 A systems analyst for the U.S. Department of the Treasury in Washington, D.C., Balliet suddenly found himself fatigued, his hair falling out “by the handfuls,” too weak and unfocused to adequately unravel the federal computer network.
-He says he “serial napped” on weekends 40 hours or more at a Read More »
+He says he “serial napped” on weekends 40 hours or Read More »

 From Sound Consumer magazine (Sept.
 2010)